MacGyverr/ShelfClock-v2/Readme.md

 ### Code Overhaul

-The new firmware in the `newer-vscode-wip` branch is optimized for better configuration options and has the following:
+The new firmware in this `v2` branch is optimized for better configuration options and has the following:

 - **FFT with 8 modes**
 - **Ability to use an external website for outside temps via an API key**